teppeis/typescript-spec-md/README.md

 The original spec is lisenced under [the Open Web Foundation Final Specification Agreement Version 1.0](http://www.openwebfoundation.org/legal/the-owf-1-0-agreements/owfa-1-0).

-This version is lisenced under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+This work is lisenced under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).